CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

     <validation step="216eebdd-a59b-4f61-a316-af714d0c342e" />

-#### Task summary

-In this task, you enabled replication from the Hyper-V host to Azure Migrate and configured the replicated VM size in Azure.
+    You enabled replication from your Hyper-V host to Azure Migrate and configured the virtual machine sizes to match target Azure specifications, preparing the VMs for migration.

-### Task 4: Server migration
+## Task 4: Server migration

 In this task, you will perform a migration of the UbuntuWAF, smarthotelweb1, and smarthotelweb2 machines to Azure.